 Patent Pooling and IP

-Patent Pool has been an ongoing subject discussion from a both legal and economic point of view.
+Patent Pool has been an ongoing subject discussion from both legal and economic points of view.
 Pool in simple terms means Accumulation.
 A Patent Pool is defined as an agreement between two or more patent owners to license their patents to one another or to third parties.
 The patent pool mostly comes into play when an inventor gets stuck in complex technology that requires a complementary patent in order to achieve efficiency however such a complementary patent belongs to another patent holder.
-Patent Pool is somewhat similar to a Joint Venture with an object of sharing one’s Intellectual property rights.
+Patent Pool is somewhat similar to a Joint Venture with the object of sharing one’s Intellectual property rights.

 The invention of the Sewing Machine is the first-ever example of Patent Pool and lasted until its last patent expired in 1877.
 The sole purpose of this Patent pool was to reduce the litigation cost and licensing cost been imposed during that period.

 In 1917, the U.S. government with the help of the Patent Pool merged the Wright Company and the Curtiss Company, the major patent holders in the airplane industry, in order to satisfy the demands of aircraft in World War I, called as Manufacturer’s Aircraft Association.

 Later on, many Pharmaceutical manufacturers took over the option of patent Pool in order to make avail their drugs at an affordable price by reducing the Research and Development cost amounting to affect the cost of selling.

 However, Patent Pool has got its two sides i.e. For and Against.
 The patent pools may have positive effects on competition and innovation by way of increasing the efficiency of the developing technology in the concerned field, reducing litigation costs, and reducing the transactional cost that occurred otherwise.